-In addition, Orange region is also home to a variety of well renown restaurants available for you to choose from in the evening time after your full and eventful day of wine tasting Sydney.
+In addition, the Orange region is also home to a variety of well-renowned restaurants available for you to choose from in the evening time after your full and eventful day of wine-tasting Sydney.

-Furthermore, you cannot miss the chance to try some of the tastiest wines at Orange wine regions wine pioneer, Philip Shaw wines.
+Furthermore, you cannot miss the chance to try some of the tastiest wines at Orange wine region wine pioneer, Philip Shaw wines.

 Finally, finishing off your Sydney wine trip at Colmar Estate is a great way to enjoy some Alsace inspired wines in the gorgeous and serene countryside.